Skip to main navigation Skip to search Skip to main content

 Research interests

 We are investigating the silicateins, a family of enzymes derived from a marine sponge that is able to catalyse the cleavage and formation of silicon-oxygen bonds.
-This research aims to understand its mechanism of action and to develop the enzyme for applications in the production of silicon-containing materials.
+This research aims to understand their mechanism of action and develop them for applications in the chemical manipulation of silicon-containing materials.
+For example, we have demonstrated how the silicateins can be used to catalyse the formation of silicone polymers, and have studied the chemical pathways by which polymer assembly occurs.

 Scheme of generic silicon-oxygen bond hydrolysis and condensation, with image of modelled enzyme active site